ashmathur91/course-template/README.md

 --------------

 * Stanton, Jeffrey M. "Introduction to data science."
 (2013).
 * Zumel, Nina, and John Mount.
 "Practical data science with R." (2014).
+Ch 1 to 4.